CanyonCasa/tmux-howto/README.md

     sudo apt-get install tmux

 Once started a tmux session will run indefinitely.
-To reconnect after logging out and back in run
+To reconnect after logging out and back in run:

     tmux attach

-or if multiple sessions are running run the following:
+Or if multiple sessions are running run the following:

     tmux attach-session –t <session_name>

+To detach from the session

+    <Prefix-hot-key> D

+And to kill a session

+    tmux kill-session [-t <target_name>]

 ## Autostart Setup
 The following files automatically start tmux sessions on boot for each user having a defined _.tmux.init_ file